johnlim/auth0-element/components/auth0.js/README.md

 Parameters:
 - **domain {REQUIRED, string}**: Your Auth0 account domain such as `'example.auth0.com'` or `'example.eu.auth0.com'`.
-- **clientID {REQUIRED, string}**: Your Auth0 client ID.
+- **clientID {REQUIRED, string}**: The Client ID found on your Application settings page.
 - **redirectUri {OPTIONAL, string}**: The URL where Auth0 will call back to with the result of a successful or failed authentication.
-It must be whitelisted in the "Allowed Callback URLs" in your Auth0 client's settings.
+It must be whitelisted in the "Allowed Callback URLs" in your Auth0 Application's settings.
 - **scope {OPTIONAL, string}**: The default scope used for all authorization requests.
 - **audience {OPTIONAL, string}**: The default audience, used if requesting access to an API.
 - **responseType {OPTIONAL, string}**: Response type for all authentication requests.
-Defaults to `'token'`.
-Valid values are `'token'`, `'id_token'` and `'token id_token'`.
+It can be any space separated list of the values `code`, `token`, `id_token`. **If you don't provide a global `responseType`, you will have to provide a `responseType` for each method that you use**.
 - **responseMode {OPTIONAL, string}**: The default responseMode used, defaults to `'fragment'`.
 The `parseHash` method can be used to parse authentication responses using fragment response mode.
+Supported values are `query`, `fragment` and `form_post`.
+The `query` value is only supported when `responseType` is `code`.
-- **_disableDeprecationWarnings {OPTIONAL, boolean}**: Disables the deprecation warnings, defaults to `false`.
+- **_disableDeprecationWarnings {OPTIONAL, boolean}**: Indicates if deprecation warnings should be output to the browser console, defaults to `false`.

 ### API

 - **authorize(options)**: Redirects to the `/authorize` endpoint to start an authentication/authorization transaction.
-Auth0 will call back to your application with the results at the specified `redirectUri`.
+Auth0 will call back to your application with the results at the specified `redirectUri`. **The default scope for this method is `openid profile email`**.

 ```js
 auth0.authorize({